 The engineers at Rutgers are now trying to refine the method by testing different types of toners.
 The goal is obviously to maximize the effectiveness of de-printing on all types of color and paper.

-The extremely low consumption (the process includes the use of an infinitesimal amount of non-toxic alcohol) and the rapidity of application make it a very promising method.
+The extremely low consumption (the process includes the use of an infinitesimal amount of non-toxic alcohol) and the speed of application make it a very promising method.